Yamnaya culture: Characteristics

-The Yamnaya culture was nomadic or semi-nomadic, with some agriculture practiced near rivers, and a few fortified sites, the largest of which is Mikhaylivka.
+The Yamnaya culture was nomadic or semi-nomadic, with some agriculture practiced near rivers and a few fortified sites, the largest of which is Mikhailovka.

 Characteristic of the culture are the burials in pit graves surmounted by kurgans (tumuli), often accompanied by animal offerings.
-Some graves contain large anthropomorphic stelae, with carved human heads, arms, hands, belts, and weapons.
+Some graves contain large anthropomorphic stelae, with carved human heads, arms, hands, belts and weapons.
 The bodies were placed in a supine position with bent knees and covered in ochre.
 Some kurgans contained "stratified sequences of graves".
-Kurgan burials may have been rare, and were perhaps reserved for special adults, who were predominantly male.
-Status and gender are marked by grave goods and position, and in some areas, elite individuals are buried with complete wooden wagons.
-Grave goods are more common in eastern Yamnaya burials, which are also characterized by a higher proportion of male burials and more male-centred rituals than western areas.
+Kurgan burials may have been rare and perhaps were reserved for special adults, who were predominantly male.

+Status and gender are marked by grave goods and position, and in some areas elite individuals are buried with complete wooden wagons.
+Grave goods are more common in eastern Yamnaya burials, which are also characterized by a higher proportion of male burials and more male-centred rituals than in western areas.

-The Yamnaya culture had and used two-wheeled carts and four-wheeled wagons, which are thought to have been oxen-drawn at this time, and there is evidence that they rode horses.
+The Yamnaya culture used two-wheeled carts and four-wheeled wagons, which are thought to have been oxen-drawn at this time, and there is evidence that the people rode horses.
 For instance, several Yamnaya skeletons exhibit specific characteristics in their bone morphology that may have been caused by long-term horseriding.
-The evidence is disputed by archaeozoologist William T. Taylor, who argues that domestication of the horse long postdates the Yamnaya culture.
+The evidence is disputed by the archaeozoologist William T. Taylor, who argues that domestication of the horse long postdates the Yamnaya culture.
 Recent genetic studies indicate that horse domestication in Eurasia happened after c.
 2700 BC.

 Metallurgists and other craftsmen are given a special status in Yamnaya society, and metal objects are sometimes found in large quantities in elite graves.
 New metalworking technologies and weapon designs are used.

-Stable isotope ratios of Yamnaya individuals from the Dnipro Valley suggest the Yamnaya diet was terrestrial protein based with insignificant contribution from freshwater or aquatic resources.
-Anthony speculates that the Yamnaya ate meat, milk, yogurt, cheese, and soups made from seeds and wild vegetables, and probably consumed mead.
-Recent findings indicate that the diet of the Early Bronze Age Yamnaya groups centered on herd animals, particularly goats, cattle, and sheep, with evidence of regular consumption of milk and other low-lactose processed products, such as cheese, yogurt, or fermented milk drinks.
-Yamnaya sites have also revealed evidence of horse milk consumption, indicating the domestication of horses as soon as the Early Bronze Age.
+Stable isotope ratios of Yamnaya individuals from the Dnieper Valley suggest the Yamnaya diet was terrestrial-protein-based with insignificant contribution from freshwater or aquatic resources.
+Anthony speculates that the Yamnaya ate meat, milk, yogurt, cheese, and soups made from seeds and wild vegetables and probably consumed mead.

-Mallory and Adams suggest that Yamnaya society may have had a tripartite structure of three differentiated social classes, although the evidence available does not demonstrate the existence of specific classes such as priests, warriors, and farmers.
+Mallory and Adams suggest that Yamnaya society may have had a tripartite structure, with three differentiated social classes, but the evidence available does not demonstrate the existence of specific classes, such as priests, warriors and farmers.